CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Introduction

-To address these challenges, we propose CoFEH (Figure~\ref{fig:teaser} right), a novel framework for holistic ML pipeline optimization.
+To address these challenges, we propose CoFEH (Fig.~\ref{fig:teaser}(c)), a novel framework for holistic ML pipeline optimization.
 CoFEH is designed to unleash the full potential of LLMs in crafting free-form, human-expert-like FE pipelines, while coupling this with a state-of-the-art BO–based HPO.
-Our contributions are as follows: \begin{itemize}[leftmargin=2em, topsep=1pt, partopsep=5pt, itemsep=0pt, parsep=0pt] \item For \textbf{C1}, we propose an LLM-driven tree-of-thought FE pipeline optimizer to explore unconstrained pipeline topologies and operations, achieving truly free-form feature engineering. \item For \textbf{C2}, we introduce a mutual conditioning mechanism, which establishes a bidirectional information flow between the LLM and BO, enabling them to make decisions conditioned on each other to avoid isolated, sub-optimal tuning. \item For \textbf{C3}, we introduce a PUCB-based dynamic optimizer selector that adaptively allocates the optimization budget between FE and HPO, facilitating efficient interleaved optimization. \item Experiments on 28 public datasets show that CoFEH outperforms state-of-the-art traditional and LLM-based baselines in both standalone FE and end-to-end pipeline optimization.
+Our contributions are as follows: (i) For \textbf{C1}, we propose an LLM-driven tree-of-thought FE pipeline optimizer to explore unconstrained pipeline topologies and operators, achieving truly free-form feature engineering. (ii) For \textbf{C2}, we introduce a mutual conditioning mechanism, which establishes a bidirectional information flow between the LLM and BO, enabling them to make decisions conditioned on each other to avoid isolated, sub-optimal tuning. (iii) For \textbf{C3}, we introduce a PUCB-based dynamic optimizer selector that adaptively allocates the optimization budget between FE and HPO, facilitating efficient interleaved optimization. (iv) Experiments on 28 public datasets show that CoFEH outperforms state-of-the-art traditional and LLM-based baselines in both standalone FE and end-to-end pipeline optimization.